Circular polarization of gravitational waves from magnetorotational supernovae: Results

 \section{Results}

-First, we briefly revisit} the dynamical evolution of our magnetorotational CCSN explosion model.
-After core bounce, the strong differential rotation of the PNS strengthens the magnetic fields by quickly winding up the magnetic field lines along the rotational axis, which results in the MHD jet launch at $t_{\rm{pb}}\sim 60\,{\rm ms}$ (with $t_{\rm pb}$ being the post bounce time).
-The equatorial shock surface reaches 300\,km a few tens of milliseconds after this time and keeping its expansion.
-The green region in Fig.~\ref{fig:3Dent} shows the high-entropy MHD jet at $t_{\rm{pb}}\sim100\,{\rm ms}$.
+First, we briefly revisit the dynamical evolution of our magnetorotational CCSN explosion model.
+After core bounce, the strong differential rotation of the PNS strengthens the magnetic fields by quickly winding up the magnetic field lines along the rotational axis, which results in the MHD jet launch at $t_{\rm{pb}}\sim 60\,{\rm ms}$ (with $t_{\rm pb}$ being the post-bounce time).
+The equatorial shock surface reaches 300\,km a few tens of milliseconds after this time and continues to expand.
 At the final simulation time of $t_{\rm{pb}}=545$\,ms, the maximum shock radius reaches $\sim$11000\,km.
+Figure 1 illustrates the jet morphology at $t_{\rm pb}\sim100\,{\rm ms}$.
+It also shows the normalized density deviation on the equatorial plane, $(\rho-\langle\rho\rangle)/\langle\rho\rangle$, where $\langle \rangle$ indicates the angular average with respect to the azimuthal angle.
+The large-scale deviation in density is clearly visible, which is most likely to be attributed to the growth of the low-$T/|W|$ instability \citep{Ott05} or spiral SASI \citep{Blondin03,remi17,Walk23}.
+We discuss this point further below.

-The central red and blue disc in Fig.~\ref{fig:3Dent} depicts the normalized density deviation from the angle-averaged density on the equatorial plane, $\left(\rho-\left\langle\rho\right\rangle\right)/\left\langle\rho\right\rangle$, where $\langle \rangle$ indicates the angular average with respect to the azimuthal angle.
-The large scale deviation in density is clearly visible, which is most likely to be attributed to the growth of the low-$T/|W|$ instability \citep{Ott05} or spiral SASI \citep{Blondin03,remi17,Walk23}.
-We will discuss this point further below.
-The central PNS is strongly magnetized, with the PNS surface magnetic field strength reaching several times $10^{14}$~Gauss, and high rotation rates on the order of several 100~rad~s$^{-1}$~\citep[see Fig.~3 in ][]{Shibagaki24}.
+The central PNS is strongly magnetized, with the PNS surface magnetic field strength reaching several times $10^{14}$~Gauss, and high rotation rates of several 100~rad~s$^{-1}$~\citep[see Fig.~3 in ][]{Shibagaki24}.
 Consequently, the associated Maxwell stress decelerates the PNS rotation.
 In our model, the average angular velocity of the PNS starts to decrease around $t_{\rm{pb}}\sim 220$~ms, and it vanishes at around $t_{\rm{pb}}\sim 350$\,ms.